 You may have to do this in batches.
 You can discard the short, tougher leaves near the center or use them for another cabbage recipe.

-Then, fold the leaf over the meat.
+Next, fold the sides of the leaf over the meat.
 Roll it up like a burrito, with the stem end down.

 Since I have a large family, I usually make smaller rolls so that everyone gets at least 2.
 You can either make bigger rolls or cut the recipe in half if you want fewer cabbage rolls.

 I either cook cabbage rolls in the Instant Pot or Ninja Foodi (pressure cooker) or bake them in the oven.
 Instant Pot cabbage rolls are softer and cook faster.

 For this method, get out your Instant Pot.
 I make these in my 8 quart since I have so many to cook.
 Add beef broth or water, and place the trivet into the pot.

 Place some of the cabbage rolls on the trivet, and spoon a little tomato soup over the rolls.
 Then, add another layer of cabbage rolls, and spoon the remaining layer of soup over the rolls.